-Note: starting with version 14, Parallels Desktop for Mac brings a new feature: CPU Usage Monitor.
-Look at the VM window tray and CPU Usage Monitor will light up in red when CPU usage in Windows is above 70%.
+Note: Parallels Desktop for Mac has a cool feature: CPU Usage Monitor.
+Look at the virtual machine's window tray, and the CPU Usage Monitor will light up in red when CPU usage in Windows is above 70%.
 Click on CPU Usage monitor to see what processes in Windows use the computer's CPU.
-Clicking on a process name will open Windows Task Manager showing selected process:
+Clicking on a process name will open Windows Task Manager, showing the selected process: